-- They often have to work overtime, which could mean being on the job more than eight hours a day and more than 40 hours a week.
+- You will have to work overtime, which could mean being on the job more than eight hours a day and more than 40 hours a week.

-- In order to respond to emergencies, they typically are required to be on call regularly.
+- In order to respond to emergencies, you may have to be on call regularly.

-- Plumbers frequently are injured.
-Their work subjects them to burns, cuts, and falls.
+- Plumbers frequently sustain injuries, including burns, cuts, and falls.

 How to Become a Plumber